wagoodman/dive/README.md

   page-down: pgdn

 diff:
   # You can change the default files shown in the filetree (right pane).
-All diff types are shown by default.
+  # By default, all diff types are shown.
   hide:
     - added
     - removed